You might be wondering why the

 BCSymbolMaps as part of our distribution.
-These folders are optional but help on crash symbolication.
-This is solely intended for your company and Apple or a 3rd-party crash reporting framework such as HockeyApp or Crashlytics.
-These files are quite big and if you follow our integration guide, they will not be part of your application.
-If you do Enterprise installs, you don't have App Store thinning/stripping logic that would strip out the Bitcode parts - in that case manually deleting the
+These folders are optional, but they help on crash symbolication.
+This is solely intended for your company and Apple or a third-party crash reporting framework such as HockeyApp or Crashlytics.
+These files are quite big, and if you follow our integration guide, they will not be part of your application.
+If you do Enterprise installs, you don't have App Store thinning/stripping logic that would strip out the bitcode parts — in that case, manually deleting

 BCSymbolMaps will save some space.
-There's also no damage if you leave that in - it's purely a size optimization just like removing the Bitcode slices themselve.
+There's also no damage if you leave it in — it's purely a size optimization, just like removing the bitcode slices themselves.

-In versions of PSPDFKit before 5, we offered primarily a static library that looked like a framework.
+In versions of PSPDFKit prior to 5, we primarily offered a static library that looked like a framework.
 This was the only way to distribute binaries at the time.
-With iOS 8, Apple added support for dynamic frameworks, and in PSPDFKit 4 we were offering both variants.
-Dynamic SDKs are slightly more complex to set up (mainly due to a bug/design flaw in Xcode that does not automatically strip Simulator slices), however they offer significant advantages: link time is reduced since the linker doesn't have to merge your application binary with our SDK binary.
-Stack trace symbolification works better since the
+With iOS 8, Apple added support for dynamic frameworks, and in PSPDFKit 4, we were offering both variants.
+Dynamic SDKs are slightly more complex to set up (mainly due to a bug/design flaw in Xcode that does not automatically strip Simulator slices).
+However, they do offer significant advantages: Link time is reduced since the linker doesn't have to merge your application binary with our SDK binary; stack trace symbolification works better since the

-.dSYM does not change for PSPDFKit itself, and two-level namespacing ensures that there are no symbol conflicts with your code.
+.dSYM does not change for PSPDFKit itself; and two-level namespacing ensures there are no symbol conflicts with your code.
 The main reason we offered both variants in PSPDFKit 4 was iOS 7 compatibility.
-With PSPDFKit 5 we dropped that and with it the static SDK version.
+With PSPDFKit 5, we dropped that, and with it, the static SDK version.

 Reducing the Size of Your App

-We recommend archiving your app then inspecting the final .ipa.
-Sometimes files end up in the application that should not be there, and a simple check can find files that are being accidentally copied for release.
+We recommend archiving your app and then inspecting the final .ipa.
+Sometimes files that should not be in the application end up there, and a simple check can find files that are being accidentally copied for release.

 zipinfo -l path/to/app.ipa | sort -nr -k 6